ahmdriyo/ahmdriyo/README.md

 ## 🌟 About Me:
 - 🎓 5th Semester Informatics Engineering Student at Universitas Islam Kalimantan
 - 🖥️ Passionate Web Developer and Freelancer
-- 🧑‍💻 Currently building **MahaKreatif Studio** as part of the Wirausaha Merdeka program
+- 🧑‍💻Currently building **MahaKreatif Studio** as part of the Wirausaha Merdeka program
 - 🚀 Aspiring Web3 and Blockchain Enthusiast

 ## 🌱 Currently Learning: